 - Provide legal services to individual community members to enhance organizations’ base building efforts

-- Provide expert legal advice and counsel to community organizations on issues such as incorporation and tax exemption, land use issues, forming worker-owned cooperatives, and negotiating community benefits agreements with developers.
+- Provide expert legal advice and counsel to community organizations and small businesses, including worker cooperatives, on issues such as entity formation, tax exemption, governance, commercial lease review and negotiation.

 Participatory Action Research and Policy

 Our Research and Policy Initiative partners with community organizing groups to: